-Well, since it’s the end of the month, I thought that I’d do my usual thing of collecting a list of links to the ten best articles about writing etc.. that I’ve posted here over the past month.
-As usual, I’ll also include a couple of honourable mentions too.
+Well, it’s the end of the month, so I thought that I’d do my usual thing of collecting a list of links to the ten best articles (with maybe an honourable mention or two) about writing, reading etc… that I’ve posted here this month.

 Anyway, here are the lists 🙂 Enjoy 🙂

-– “Three Basic Ways To Make Your Horror Story More Or Less Scary”
+– “Three Ways To Make Your Story More Readable”

 – “What Can A Computer Game Teach Us About Writing Horror Fiction That Focuses On One Type Of Horror?”